 Sweet and Sour Sauce

-- Ketchup: To add that signature red color and to add a tangy flavor to the sauce.
+- Ketchup: To add a red color and a tangy flavor.

-- Brown Sugar: To add a caramel-like flavor to the sauce.
+- Brown Sugar: To add a caramel-like flavor.
 I like using light brown sugar but dark brown sugar works too.

 - Regular Soy Sauce: Any all-purpose brand works [I recommend Kikkoman or Lee Kum Kee].
 Low-sodium or light soy sauce also work.

-- White Vinegar: To add a tangy flavor to the sauce.
+- White Vinegar: To add acidity.
 Substitution: Rice vinegar or apple cider vinegar.

 - Cold Water